 Your entire health FSA election is available on the first day of the plan year.
 If your FSA is active, your available funds decrease as your claims are paid.
 You can find out your available funds by logging in to your online account.

 Your employer chooses the reimbursement schedule.
 You can find out how often reimbursements are made by reading the Summary Plan Description.

 Your FSA information is available any time day or night by logging in to your online account.

 Just log in to your online account to find it.

 You must save all itemized receipts and other supporting documentation for every FSA expense.
 Try to keep all of your documentation filed in an envelope or box.
 Appropriate documentation includes:

 In some cases, a Medical Determination Form completed by a doctor is required.
 Credit card receipts, canceled checks, and balance forward statements do not meet the requirements for acceptable documentation.

-Even if you have a run-out period or grace period, it’s important to plan carefully when you decide how much to put in your FSA.
-Don’t think of the grace period as an extension of the plan year.
+Even if your plan has a carryover feature or a grace period, it’s important to plan carefully when you decide how much to put into your FSA.
+For example, don’t think of a grace period as an extension of the plan year.
 It’s more like a cushion in case your expenses fall a little short of what you expected.
-Find more information on our Run-out and Grace Period page.

 Your election can’t be changed during the plan year unless you have a change in status or other qualified event – that’s an event defined by IRS rules – and your employer's plan must allow the change as well.
 Learn more on our Health FSA Participant Guidelines page.